-Revenue is measured at the fair value of the consideration received or receivable.
+Revenue is measured at fair value of the consideration received or receivable.

-Membership subscription revenue is recognised overtime on an accruals basis as the membership service is provided which is typically based on the passage of time over the membership period.
+Membership subscription revenue is recognized overtime on an accruals basis as the membership service is provided which is typically based on the passage of time over the membership period.
 AASB 15 uses the terminology 'Customers' to describe the source of the revenue.
 The most significant source of revenue for the Shop, Distributive & Allied Employees' Association (Victorian Branch) comes from members.
-Members pledge themselves to advance the objectives of the organisation, make financial contributions to further those objectives and receive in return access to mutual assistance consistent with the Association's objectives.
-Whilst in many senses the mutuality of members means they are the organisation, for the purposes of the accounting standards the term 'Members' and its meaning in terms of revenue is the same as the accounting term of 'Customers' in the standard AASB 15.
+Members pledge themselves to advance the objectives and receive in return access to mutual assistance consistent with the Association's objectives.
+Whilst in many senses the mutuality of members means they are the organisation, for the purposes of accounting standards the term 'Members' and its meaning in terms of revenue is the same as the accounting term 'Customers' in the standard AASB 15.
 Revenue from member subscription is recognised gross of employer commissions.

-Similar to prior year, commissions rates applied to revenue vary from 0-2.5% at 30 June 2021.
+Similar to prior year, commissions rates applied to revenue vary from 0-2.5% at 30 June 2022.
 Commissions are accounted for on an accruals basis and is recorded as an expense in the year to which it relates on the Consolidated Statement of Profit or Loss and Other Comprehensive Income.
-Commissions for the year ended 30 June 2021 were \$73,400 (2020: \$106,837).
+Commissions for the year ended 30 June 2022 were \$67.605 (2021: \$73,400).
 Employer commissions are required to be disclosed as per section 253 of the Fair Work (Registered Organisations) Act 2009.